sirdude/langlab/README.md

 Many of the tools out there throw away comments and whitespace in the name of efficiency.
 I want a tool that can eventually become a compiler but will not throw anything away.
-The idea being maybe this tool can be used for other things, syntax highlighting or other things as well.
+The idea being maybe this tool can be used for other things, stats about code, syntax highlighting or other things as well.

 The goals of the language lab are to parse a language defined by a simple version of bnf and report various things out about that language so that